US will bar Americans from visiting North Korea, US official says

 - US tourist Otto Warmbier died in June after being detained for 17 months in North Korea

-Beijing (CNN)The US government will bar American citizens from traveling to North Korea, a US official with knowledge of the decision confirmed to CNN.
+Beijing (CNN)The US government will bar American citizens from traveling to North Korea because of "mounting concerns over the serious risk of arrest and long-term detention," the State Department said Friday.

-The ban will start late in August, the official said.
-The US State Department now strongly warns Americans against traveling to North Korea.
+Secretary of State Rex Tillerson authorized a "geographical travel restriction" on all US nationals' use "of a passport to travel in, through, or to North Korea," State Department spokeswoman Heather Nauert said.

+The notice will be placed in the Federal Register on Thursday -- 64 years to the day after a cease-fire agreement ended fighting in the Korean War -- and the restriction will go into effect 30 days after that.

-Two tour groups catering to Western tourists who want to visit the secretive nation had revealed details of the ban to CNN, which reported it earlier Friday.
+Two tour groups catering to Western tourists who want to visit the secretive nation first revealed details of the ban to CNN, which reported it earlier Friday.

 Beijing-based Koryo Tours was told by Swedish government officials that the United States planned to prohibit Americans from traveling to North Korea, the tour agency's general manager, Simon Cockerell, told CNN.
 The Swedish government represents America's interests in North Korea.

-Another agency, Young Pioneers Tours, issued a statement Friday saying it was told that the US government will no longer allow US citizens to travel to North Korea.
+Another agency, Young Pioneer Tours, issued a statement Friday saying it was told that the US government will no longer allow US citizens to travel to North Korea.
 The ban will become effective within 30 days of July 27, it added.

 "After the 30 day grace period any US national that travels to North Korea will have their passport invalidated by their government," the statement says.